-To accommodate a growing number of clients, EVP moved from first Pasadena to Westwood, California, then to Santa Monica, and finally to its current home in Woodland Hills, California.
-In 1991, a New York branch office was established to better support East Coast clients.
+To accommodate a growing number of clients, EVP moved from first Pasadena to Westwood, California, then to Santa Monica, then Woodland Hills, California and finally to its current home in Santa Barbara, California.

 In 1997, the Internal Revenue Service signed an exclusive five-year contract with EVP Systems and renewed it in 2002.
 The IRS uses EstateVal to verify all pricing on Form 706.

-Later in the 90's, in keeping up with booming technological advancements in the computer world, EVP Systems decided to completely rewrite EstateVal, but now, in the Windows version.
+Later in the 90's, in keeping up with booming technological advancements in the computer world, EVP Systems decided to completely rewrite EstateVal, but now, as a Windows version.
 As a result, an all-important new version of EstateVal was released.
-In February of 1998, EstateVal 5, the first Windows version of the software, was launched.
+In February of 1998, EstateVal 98, the first Windows version of the software, was launched.
 It was equally dependable as the DOS version, but was faster and easier to use.

 EVP Systems has since introduced EVP Office, a complete suite of applications for estate valuation.
 This includes EstateVal, CostBasis and CapWatch, all as Windows versions.
 It's more powerful, efficient and easier to use, with a lot of added features.

 Another highlight, in 2002, EVP Systems built its backup site -- a complete copy of the Data Center located in the main office.
 It was designed to assure continuity of service in case of interruptions in the main office.
-The site is located in Santa Barbara, California.
+In 2012, the Data Center was moved to the Amazon Web Services cloud, to provide even greater stability and performance.

 EVP Systems is still committed to finding new ways of pricing securities easier and better.
 It shows by its growing number of users who depend on them for their every valuation need.
 Since 1984, when EstateVal was first introduced to their first client, EVP Systems now has 3,500 clients, and growing.